aikotakata/MapApp/README.md

 -Worked on the loaders for loading the posts from the database.
 This was a really long process to get it to kind of work.
 -Worked on the history fragment and getting that to work with the loader.
 -Worked on getting the UI to look better.
+-Worked really hard on Wednesday morning to get everything together.

 Git Repository:
 https://gitlab.cs.dartmouth.edu/CharlieXNee/ourmap.git